Budapestby VisitCity Guides

 International Cuisine with River Views

-Budapest's riverside dining scene extends far beyond traditional Hungarian fare.
-The city's cosmopolitan nature and thriving tourism industry have fostered a diverse collection of international restaurants that take full advantage of those coveted Danube views.
+Budapest's riverside dining scene goes far beyond traditional Hungarian food.
+The city's cosmopolitan nature and thriving tourism industry have created a diverse collection of international restaurants that take full advantage of those coveted Danube views.

 Trattoria Toscana brings authentic Italian flavors to the riverbank near Liberty Bridge.
 The rustic interior, complete with checkered tablecloths and the aroma of garlic and herbs, transports diners to Tuscany - until they glance out the windows to see Gellért Hill rising majestically across the water.
 The wood-fired oven produces exceptional pizzas, while handmade pastas showcase traditional Italian techniques.